eduvpn/eduvpn.org/pages/join.md

 your server using the eduVPN apps!
 You can simply provide the hostname of your VPN server through "Add other address" or similar options in the app(s).

+**NOTE**: please make sure your server is fully up to date and working properly before requesting to be added to the applications.

 This page shows the information we need to add your server.
 This is a more concrete version of the [policy](download/eduVPN_Compliance_Statement_1.0.pdf) document.
 Make sure you